-In category theory, the domain of a morphism is generally the same as its source; that is, the domain of is .
+In category theory, the domain of a morphism is its source object; that is, the domain of is .
 In particular, this is the case for a function: its domain is the set of elements to which it can be applied.

 However, this can conflict with other meanings of ‘domain’, especially in a category like Rel.
 For instance, for any subset , there exists a relation whose “domain” is under some uses of the term.